henryperkins/docs/simple/exported_code.md

         timeout: int = 30
     ) -> Any:
         """
-        Runs a Node.js script with the given input data.
+        Runs a Node.js script with robust error handling.

         Args:
-            script_name (str): Name of the script to run. input_data (Dict[str, Any]): Input data for the script. error_message (str): Error message prefix for logging. timeout (int): Timeout in seconds.
+            script_name (str): Name of the script to run input_data (Dict[str, Any]): Input data for the script error_message (str): Error message prefix
+            timeout (int): Timeout in seconds

         Returns:
-            Any: Script output or None on failure.
+            Any: Script output or None on failure
         """
         script_path = os.path.join(self.script_dir, script_name)